parttimenerd/temci/README.rst

 Auto completion
 ~~~~~~~~~~~~~~~

-Temci can generate auto completion files for bash and zsh, run the following to use it for your respective shell:
+Temci can generate auto completion files for bash and zsh:

 .. code:: sh

-    . `temci_completion [bash|zsh]`
+    . `temci_completion $0`

 Using temci to setup a benchmarking environment